maweigert/gputools/README.md

 # gputools - OpenCL accelerated volume processing in Python

-This package aims to provide GPU accelerated implementations of common volume processing algorithms to the python ecosystem.
+This package aims to provide GPU accelerated implementations of common volume processing algorithms to the python ecosystem, such as

 * convolutions
 * denoising
 * deconvolution
 * synthetic noise
-* ffts
+* ffts (simple wrapper around [reikna])
-* transforms
+* affine transforms

+For that, pputools mostly uses the excellent [pyopencl](https://documen.tician.de/pyopencl/) bindings.

 ### Requirements